Fussa, Tokyo

-Fussa (福生市, Fussa-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 April 2021, the city had an estimated population of 56,786, and a population density of 5600 persons per km².
+Fussa (福生市, Fussa-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 April 2021, the city had an estimated population of 56,786, and a population density of 5600 persons per km2.
 The total area of the city is 10.16 sqkm.

 About one third of the city area is occupied by the United States Air Force Yokota Air Base, giving the city an effective population density of 8,782 persons per km2.

 Geography

 Fussa is approximately in the geographic center of Tokyo Metropolis, on the Musashino Terrace, bordered by the floodplains of the Tama River.
 The land slopes gently from north to south, with an elevation of 124 meters above sea level at the location of the city hall, which is almost at the geographic center of the city area.
 The highest elevation is 143.5 meters in the northeast, and the lowest is 104 meters in the southwest.
 The area along the river is home to many parks and almost 300 cherry blossom trees, recreational facilities and bicycle paths.